 While precautionary measures will remain intact, the recommended options for fall travel are not far off from those of summer travel.
 Domestic destinations and outdoor recreational activities on the outskirts of the city offer some of the best options.
 Microvacations such as weekend getaways, camping trips, and relaxing escapes with short flight durations are particularly desirable.

 Will it be safe to travel in the fall to big cities?

 The question of safety, comfort, and enjoyment of travel to large cities in the fall is more nuanced.
 COVID positive cases are trending down in many cities.
 However, in top destinations such as New York City, desirable attractions and activities may remain off-limits.
 Quintessential experiences such as watching a Broadway show, attending musical concerts, taking in the majesty of the ballet, and experiencing an intimate theatre performance remain closed.
-Travelers interested in experiencing cities in a quieter and more off the beaten path manner on the other hand, may find this time of year welcoming.
+Travelers interested in experiencing cities in a quieter and more off the beaten path manner, on the other hand, may find this time of year welcoming.
 Generally, you will find fewer crowds and less congestion in large cities.
-The risk of viral transmission in crowded areas remains higher than remote destinations.
+The risk of viral transmission in crowded areas remains higher than in remote destinations.
 We recommend avoiding travel to densely populated locations, particularly in travel hub cities.

 Will it be safe to travel in the fall internationally?

 Although many international destinations remain closed to US tourists, others are starting to reopen their borders.
 The Caribbean islands are actively looking for ways to open safely and lift travel bans.
 Approximately one dozen islands are currently allowing US tourists, albeit with limitations and entry requirements.